-I am also a judge for some of the best recruitment awards.
-Last year my experience of recruiting awards led my team and I to create a valuable recruiter resource; a Recruitment Awards Toolkit full of practical tips to help you win over the judges, increase your sales by at least 37%, attract staff, candidates and clients – compelling reasons!
+I have been a judge for some of the best recruitment awards.
+My experience of recruiting awards led me to create a valuable Recruitment Awards Toolkit full of practical tips to help you win over the judges.

 I like the way they’ve structured this – it makes it easier to read